koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

 ```
 This query should blow up right?
 We did not make a call to `AsExapandable` as we did before.
 How does EF know to use our generated expression instead of our normal property?

-The answer is, no. This query will translate to SQL perfectly fine without overfetching, for as long as we've enabled Projectables with our DbContext.
+This query will translate to SQL perfectly fine without overfetching, for as long as we've enabled Projectables with our DbContext.
 How do we do that?
 We call `UseProjectables()` on our OptionsBuilder! e.g. in case of using DI:
 ```csharp
 serviceProvider.AddDbContext<ApplicationDbContext>(options => {
         options